jumpinjackie/mapguide-react-layout/docs_dev/content/LAYER_STRUCTURE.md

 > TODO: A better visual diagram here would help

+ * (hidden from listing): Vector layer for measurement results
+ * (hidden from listing): Hover highlight layer for client-side vector layers
+ * (hidden from listing): Scratch vector layer for selected WMS features
  * External Layer Set
     * 0 or more external layers
  * Core Map Layer Set
+    * MapGuide -or- Subject Layer
-    * MapGuide
+        * If MapGuide
             * Active Selected Feature (if sub-selection is requested from Selection Panel)
             * Selection Overlay (if features have been selected)
             * Primary Map Overlay (Legend component toggles the layer/group visibility of this overlay)
              * 0 or more tiled layer groups (if defined in Map Definition)
     * External Base Layer
         * 1 of any of the following:
             * None